fasiha/ebisu-likelihood-analysis/README.md

 loaded SQL data, 16623 rows
 split flashcards into train/test, 190 cards in train set
 ```
-followed by some Stan output and a few Markdown tables:
+followed by some Stan output and a few Markdown tables—in the below, the units of `init hl` are hours, and `boost` is unitless.

 Card 1300038030806: